Graphcore

-Graphcore is a British semiconductor company that develops accelerators for AI and machine learning.
-It aims to make a massively parallel Intelligence Processing Unit (IPU) that holds the complete machine learning model inside the processor.
+Graphcore Limited is a British semiconductor company that develops accelerators for AI and machine learning.
+It has introduced a massively parallel Intelligence Processing Unit (IPU) that holds the complete machine learning model inside the processor.

 History

 Graphcore was founded in 2016 by Simon Knowles and Nigel Toon.

 In the autumn of 2016, Graphcore secured a first funding round led by Robert Bosch Venture Capital.
-Other backers include Samsung, Amadeus Capital Partners, C4 Ventures, Draper Esprit, Foundation Capital, and Pitango.
+Other backers included Samsung, Amadeus Capital Partners, C4 Ventures, Draper Esprit, Foundation Capital, and Pitango.

 In July 2017, Graphcore secured a round B funding led by Atomico, which was followed a few months later by $50 million in funding from Sequoia Capital.

 In December 2018, Graphcore closed its series D with $200 million raised at a $1.7 billion valuation, making the company a unicorn.
 Investors included Microsoft, Samsung and Dell Technologies.

-On 13 November 2019, Graphcore announced that their Graphcore C2 IPUs are available for preview on Microsoft Azure.
+On 13 November 2019, Graphcore announced that their Graphcore C2 IPUs were available for preview on Microsoft Azure.

+Meta Platforms acquired the AI networking technology team from Graphcore in early 2023.

+In July 2024, Softbank Group agreed to acquire Graphcore for around $500 million.
+The deal is under review by the UK's Business Department's investment security unit.